 (It can be checked that $ Q $ is universal by the 15-Theorem.)
 We call $ Q $ the quadratic form \emph{associated} to $ G $.
 A natural question is which universal quaternary quadratic forms arise in this way.
 In other words, we ask which quaternary quadratic forms are associated to some $ \Z $-universal binary generalized form.
 We find all such forms (up to equivalence) for $ D \in \{2, 3 ,6, 7, 10\} $.
 We also find all quadratic forms associated to \emph{classical} $ \Z $-universal binary generalized forms (again, up to equivalence) for $ D = 5 $.

 The rest of the paper is organized as follows.
-In \Cref{secPrelim}, we collect the preliminaries about quadratic forms and quadratic fields.
 In \Cref{secGenPols}, we find a minimal set of generators of the ring of $ \Q $-valued generalized polynomials.
 The theory of generalized quadratic forms is developed in \Cref{secGenForms}.
 We prove~\Cref{thmBinary,thmTernary,thmBinTer} at the end of \Cref{secBinary} and \Cref{thmIndef} in \Cref{secIndef}.
-We find all quaternary forms associated to $ \Z $-universal binary generalized forms for $ D \in \{2, 3, 6, 7, 10\} $ (and to classical ones for $ D = 5 $) in \Cref{secExamples}.
+In the appendix, we give the proofs of Lemmata \ref{lemmaExD3}-\ref{lemmaExD10} in Section \ref{SectionFillingInPRoofs55-59} and a more detailed approach to the proof of Theorem \ref{thmIndef} in Section \ref{secIndef2}.
+In Section \ref{secExamples2} we explicitly show all quaternary forms associated to $ \Z $-universal binary generalized forms for $ D \in \{2, 3, 6, 7, 10\} $ (and to classical ones for $ D = 5 $).